 Finding Something I loved

 This effectively left me unemployed, with little money left to invest in something new and no idea what that would be anyway.
 What I was sure about was that I didn’t want to go back to having a job.
 One day I was scrolling through the franchises listed on Netmums, I saw Mum2mum Markets.
 They are baby and Children’s Nearly New Sales and the description of what was involved was right up my alley.
 Planning, organising and marketing (which was the only part of the baby and toddler classes I really liked).
-I got in touch with Cath, the franchisor who is also a Work at Home mum), and was up and running in a few months.
+I got in touch with the franchisor who is also a Work at Home mum), and was up and running in a few months.

 Luckily this time I’d got it right and love running the sales.
 I’ve been doing it for four years now and I still love it.
 I have loads of wonderful regular buyers and sellers as well as the support of the other franchisees.
 Sale days are my favourite, there’s such a great buzz.

 The early days were hard work, getting the name known locally took time.
 Boy Child was at preschool so, apart from the day a week she spent with grandparents, Girl Child and I spent our mornings visiting shops, nurseries, cafes and anyone else who would display our posters.
 It was tricky but we made it work.
 Over the years the children have visited venues with me, helped me hand out leaflets, put up banners with me and stuffed goodie bags for me.
 Now that they’re older they come and help on sale day.
 Boy Child loves helping on the refreshment stall and Girl Child helps to move tables and chairs.
 Over the years I’ve expanded from 20 stall sales to 45 and my buyers numbers have continued to increase.

 Finding Something else I Loved!